 Outbound oracles send data from the blockchain back out to the real world.
 This data is usually in the form of a protocol.
 A perfect example of this style of oracle can be found in smart locks.
 Smart locks are predetermined account lockup periods.
 They are associated with security token offerings and are required in many jurisdictions.

 Another categorization trait one can employ to determine the class of an oracle is its level of trust.
-Is the oracle a decentralized protocol, or does it depend on a centralized source of data?
+For example, is oracle a decentralized protocol, or does it depend on a centralized data source?

 - Centralized Oracles